Buying an electric car: Which type of EV is right for you?

-Rarely a week goes by without the launch of a new electric car.
-The choice of vehicles is expanding all the time, with most car manufacturers now selling at least one EV.
-Some, such as Tesla and Polestar, are already fully electric, while others, including Jaguar and Lotus, will head that way soon.
+Rarely a week goes by without a new electric car being revealed.
+The choice of vehicles is expanding all the time, with most manufacturers now selling at least one EV.
+Some, such as Tesla and Polestar, are already fully electric, while others, including Jaguar and Lotus, are heading that way soon.

-In the following guide, we run through the main points to consider before you buy an electric car.
+In this short guide, we’ll run through the main points to consider before you buy an electric car.
 Answer these questions and your path should become clearer.

-Should I buy a new or used electric car?
+Should I buy a new or used EV?

 UK EV Trendsetters

-There have been viable electric cars on sale for many years, but only recently have decent used options become available.
+There have been viable electric cars on sale for many years.
+However, it’s only recently that decent used options have become available.

-We discuss the issues around used EVs in a separate guide here.
-The overriding factor that might steer you towards a new car, however, is the ramp-up in technology.
+We discuss the issues around buying a used EV in the separate guide here.
+The overriding factor that might steer you towards a new car, though, is the ramp-up in technology.

 With each passing year, car manufacturers simply build better EVs.
-The technology is still young, so development is happening at a rapid pace.
+Much of the technology is still young, so development is happening at a rapid pace.
 Even existing models often receive mid-life tech upgrades – sometimes in the form of over-the-air updates – to boost their performance, efficiency or infotainment systems.

-New cars also come with some great monthly finance offers that you’d be hard-pressed to match with a used model.
+New cars also come with tempting monthly finance offers that you’d be hard-pressed to match with a used model.

 Lastly, bear in mind that electric car batteries degrade over time.
-The rate of decline isn’t catastrophic, but it’s enough to be a concern – perhaps a 10 percent reduction in range for an older EV, which might already have a relatively limited range.
+The rate of decline is modest, but it’s something to bear in mind – perhaps a 10 percent reduction in range for an older EV, which might already offer a relatively limited range.

 Where do you usually drive?